Daniel Keast

 Books I've Read, Dystopian Novels Book Club

-He discovers that his childhood friend is in trouble with the company, and potentially had a child with him from their last meeting on a beach.
-She ends up being assassinated, and he decides to investigate and later get revenge and rescue his daughter.
+Theo discovers that his childhood friend is in trouble with the company.
+She also has had a child who she is claiming is his from their last meeting on a beach.
+Her daughter is currently in prison, and she has to spend her time writing online product reviews for various brands, which I thought was a fun detail.
+The friend ends up being assassinated, and Theo decides to investigate just what is going on.
+He discovers that the psychopath from his past is involved and decides to get revenge and rescue his daughter.

 I struggled with the prose in this book.
-Sentences run on, they stop mid thought, lines are unusually justified, scenes change without warning and it is all told out of order and in fragmentary passages.
-The frustrating thing was that it just felt like a pretentious stylistic choice, it in no way seemed to be serving a purpose or contributing to the story in any way.
-For books like Trainspotting, or authors like Cormac McCarthy the unusual prose style is a significant part of the world and used to bring you in.
+Sentences run on.
+They stop mid thought, lines occasionally begin at arbitrary points of the page, scenes change without warning and it is all told out of order and in fragmentary passages.
+The frustrating thing was that it just felt like a pretentious stylistic choice.
+It in no way seemed to be serving a purpose or contributing to the story in any way.
+For books like Trainspotting, or authors like Cormac McCarthy, the unusual prose style is a significant part of the world and used to bring you in.
 In this book it felt like it was keeping me one step removed from everything happening, and for no purpose.